breuerfelix/chromedriver-py/README.md

 downloads and installs the latest chromedriver binary version for automated testing of webapps.
 the installer supports linux, mac and windows operating systems.

-this package is maintained by an automated update script.
+this package is maintained by an automated update script on travis.
-if a new chromedriver version is out, this package will automaticly get updated.
+if a new chromedriver version is out, this package will automaticly get updated within a day.

 ## installation